awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdependency.md

 Your Amazon ECS container instances require at least version 1\.26\.0 of the container agent to enable container dependencies\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-update.html) in the *Amazon Elastic Container Service Developer Guide*\.
 If you are using an Amazon ECS\-optimized Linux AMI, your instance needs at least version 1\.26\.0\-1 of the `ecs-init` package\.
 If your container instances are launched from version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized Linux AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.

 **Note**
-If you are using tasks that use the Fargate launch type, container dependency parameters are not supported\.
+If you are using tasks that use the Fargate launch type, the task or service requires platform version 1.3.0 or later.

 ## Syntax<a name="aws-properties-ecs-taskdefinition-containerdependency-syntax"></a>